 Release to parole is not an automatic right at the end of the non-parole period.
-Section 135(1) of the Crimes (Administration of Sentences) Act 1999 states that 'the Parole Authority must not make a parole order for an offender unless it is satisfied, on the balance of probabilities, that the release of the offender is appropriate in the public interest'.
+Section 135(1) of the Crimes (Administration of Sentences) Act 1999 states that "The Parole Authority must not make a parole order directing the release of an

-The SPA considers at a private meeting whether or not an offender should be released on parole based on the written material provided by the relevant authorities.
+The SPA considers at a closed meetings whether or not an offender should be released on parole based on the written material provided by the relevant authorities.

 If parole is granted, a parole order is issued and the offender is released on the due date.
 In the case of serious offenders, the matter is adjourned to a public hearing to provide the opportunity for registered victims and the State to make submissions before a final decision is made.